-User feedback is a vital input for product development.
-But to maximize the effectiveness of your user research, it's necessary to ask the right questions.
+User research is a vital source of input to the design process.
+But to maximize the effectiveness of your user research, you need to ask the right research questions.

-When you clearly define the objective of the research, you can easily work backward to craft out the right questions to get the answers that you require.
-Your research goals can look different depending on where in the process you're conducting it.
-For instance, you might want to do preliminary research before working on a feature to discover user intent and pain points.
-Or, you might want to do research after launch to learn how the new feature has been performing since release.
+When you clearly define your objective and research method, you can easily work backward to craft out the right research questions.
+Your research goals can look different depending on where in the design process you are.
+For instance, you might want to do preliminary UX research before working on a feature to discover user intent and pain points.
+Or, you might want to do user research after launch to learn how the new feature has been performing since release.

-This article will provide some guidelines and examples of questions that you can ask to achieve different research goals.
+This article will provide some guidelines for conducting user interviews and examples of research questions that you can ask to achieve different research goals.

 The reason for using a particular feature can vary from user to user.
 Even if most people are using a feature, their reasons and end goal might differ.
-For example, Instagram’s Explore tab could be used to find friends, connect with people of similar interests, or look for inspiration.
-By knowing the different user intents, you might be able to discover certain unmet needs and potential opportunities for future product development.
+For example, Instagram's Explore tab could be used to find friends, connect with people of similar interests, or look for inspiration.
+As a UX researcher, you need to discover user intents, unmet needs, and potential opportunities for future product development.

-Being aware of user intent is one thing, but really grasping the nuances of users’ intents and how they translate into design decisions is another.
-Some questions you could ask in this scenario are:
+Being aware of user intent is one thing, but really grasping the nuances of users' intents and how they translate into the user experience is another.
+Some common questions you could ask in this scenario are:

 To support the design decisions behind any solution, you must be familiar with your audience and the problem that they are trying to solve.
-It’s okay not to know everything about your users, but you should try to understand the nuances of the problem you’re solving.
-If Instagram didn’t know that people are using the Explore feature to look for inspiration, and only showed potential friends in the tab, it would probably have resulted in a decreased engagement rate.
+You should try to understand the nuances of the problem you're solving before you begin designing.
+If Instagram didn't know that people are using the Explore feature to look for inspiration, and only showed potential friends in the tab, it would probably have resulted in a decreased engagement rate.

 To really know your users, you need to understand the mental models they have when using your product or similar products like yours.
-This is especially important if you're building a new product or feature that the user isn't accustomed to, or you’re redesigning your product and making drastic changes to the current interface.
-Researching the users’ mental models helps you to gain insights into your user's comprehension of your product and how they expect the feature to work.
+This is especially important if you're building a new product or feature that the user isn't accustomed to, or you're redesigning your product and making drastic changes to the current interface.
+Researching the users' mental models helps you to gain insights into their product comprehension and how they expect the feature to work.

 You can then perform user testing with your designs to ensure that the new product is developed according to the users' mental models you just unearthed.

-After you release a new feature or function, it's critical to evaluate its success and the users’ experiences.
-While doing user testing before launch is vital, keeping tabs on the user experience after launch is just as important.
-You can complement analytical data such as completion rates, time spent on pages and bounce rates with interviews.
-These user interviews will allow you to reveal the reason for any underlying issues that the users might be facing.
+After you release a new feature or function, it's critical to evaluate its success and the users' experiences.
+While doing usability testing before launch is vital, keeping tabs on the user experience after launch is just as important.
+You can complement analytical data such as completion rates, time spent on pages, and bounce rates with user interviews.
+These research interviews will allow you to reveal the reasons for any underlying issues that the users might be facing.
 They enable you to gather qualitative data that could help you improve and iterate on the current feature.

-The questions you ask should be simple and straightforward.
-Examples of questions are:
+The questions should be simple and straightforward.
+Here's list of questions you can ask:

 A common mistake when framing questions is to let your own opinions get in the way of extracting impartial, unbiased results.
 Designers are humans too, and we all have our own thoughts about our design, but we shouldn't let those affect the results of the interview.